marketaanezka/Gatsby-01/src/pages/2020-01-01/index.md

 ---
-path: "/post-one"
+path: "/honeycake"
 date: "2020-01-01"
-title: "First blogpost"
+title: "Honeycake with blueberries"
-author: "Marietta"
+author: "Henrietta"
+image: "../images/honeycake.jpg"
 ---

-## Post one
+###

 This is the first blogpost, trying what I can do in Gatsby